rananna/bttf-alarm-clock/readme.md

 ### 2. Hardware Assembly

-Wire all the components together as described in the **Wiring Guide**.
+Solder all the components together as described in the **Wiring Guide**.
 Double-check all your connections, especially power and ground, before applying power.

 **Pro-Tip:** For initial assembly and prototyping, **Dupont plug-in jumper wires** are highly recommended.
 They eliminate the need for soldering and make wiring much simpler and reversible.
 For a more permanent and robust final build, consider soldering components to a perfboard.